 About Christine

-On the concert stage, Christine is passionate about performing new works by her colleagues and friends, and she is especially committed to highlighting the music of Lebanese composers.
+On the concert stage, Christine is deeply passionate about championing new works by her colleagues and friends, with a particular commitment to highlighting the music of Lebanese composers.
 In Spring 2025, she curated and presented Whimsical Melodies, a chamber program at the University of Tampa.
-The previous year, she was a guest artist at the University of Wyoming, where she offered her recital program A Musical Voyage: From Seville to Beirut and led a masterclass for voice students.
+The previous year, she appeared as a guest artist at the University of Wyoming, where she presented her recital A Musical Voyage: From Sevilla to Beirut and led a masterclass for voice students.

 Born in Lebanon to Lebanese parents, Christine spent her formative years in Beirut and Florida.
-She holds a Bachelor of Music from Florida State University and a Master of Music from the University of Colorado Boulder.
-Through her work, Christine aspires to use music as a means of expression, connection, and cultural exchange, bridging the rich traditions of East and West.
+She holds a Bachelor of Music from Florida State University and a Master of Music from the University of Colorado Boulder, and is a student of soprano and conductor Rima Tawil, whose mentorship has been central to her artistic growth.
+Through her work, Christine aspires to use music as a means of expression, connection, and cultural exchange—bridging the rich traditions of East and West.